dghh/raspbee/README.md

 So, you need only
 - IP Symcon
 - RaspBee extension board (for Raspberry) or a ConBee usb Stick
-- some ZigBee devices (eg. Osram, Hue, Xiaomi, Heiman and lots of others.
+- some ZigBee devices (eg. Osram, Hue, Xiaomi, Heiman and lots of others
+- this modul :wink: of course

 <br>